Diabetes On The Rise In Indian Women

 Supplements are tailored to women, men, and specific age groups.
 The right amounts of a vitamin or mineral ensure that you are healthy and stay well-nourished.

 It is important for women to understand that they can take better care of their families if they are healthy themselves.
-As American author, Joyce Meyer had once rightly stated, “I believe that the greatest gift you can give your family and the world is a healthy you.”
+As the American author, Joyce Meyer had once rightly stated, “I believe that the greatest gift you can give your family and the world is a healthy you.”

 The author is CEO, GNC India